idle-meerkat/sdevwiki-fork/Policer.md

 ```
 where `<PROFILE>` is the number value:
 * 0 – disable
 * 1 – enable first profile.
-In this case, enable profile specified in the table above.
+In this case, enable profile specified in the table above??.
 Currently, only one profile is supported.

 **NOTE**: Applying the changes requires a system restart.